Cincinnati Shoplifting Attorney

-Shoplifting or petty theft is a frequently occurring offense in Ohio that is committed by people from all walks of life.
-Essentially, shoplifting or petty theft entails taking another person’s property against their will.
-Shoplifting or petty theft offenses are considered crimes of moral turpitude, which means that they are acts that are considered dishonest or against the good standards of justice in the community.
+Shoplifting or petty theft is a common offense in Ohio, committed by people from all walks of life.
+People have very different reasons for why they might steal.
+And since it is so common, innocent people are often mistakenly charged.
+Regardless of the specifics, petty theft is a serious criminal offense with severe consequences.
+Shoplifting and other theft offenses are also crimes of moral turpitude, which means they are determined to be dishonest or against the good standards of justice in the community.

 - Beyond the scope of the express or implied consent of the owner or person authorized to give consent;